hackclub/hackclub/workshops/cli_app_with_nodejs/README.md

 1. In a new tab, open and follow [these directions](https://hackclub.com/slack/) to sign-up for our Slack.
 2. Then, post the link to the [`#scrapbook`](https://hackclub.slack.com/messages/scrapbook) channel to share it with everyone!
 Also ping me with what you've built!

-And if you liked the workshop, or didn't, or need help with something - I'm @aaryanporwal on slack, you can always contact me or thousands of other hackers!
+And if you liked the workshop, or didn't, or need help with something - I'm @aaryanporwal on Slack, you can always contact me or thousands of other hackers!

 All the best with your journey ahead! ^_^